-A godless culture continues to present challenges to God's people and to God's church.
-While the Scriptures speak of our liberty in Christ, when it comes to issues such as the sanctity of human life, foster care and adoption, human trafficking, traditional/biblical marriage and families, and gambling, Missouri Baptists have spoken clearly and forthrightly.
+Through these court decisions, religious liberty and life have prevailed.
+But there is still much work to do in regard to life, adoption and foster care, human trafficking, gambling, religious liberty, marriage, and more.
 The Christian Life Commission seeks to communicate the position espoused in Scripture and repeatedly affirmed by Missouri Baptists in regard to each of these issues.